Updated August 8, 2024

 • How well can you take direction?

-• How do you conduct yourself when faced with a
+• How do you conduct yourself when faced with a difficult passenger situation?

-• Are your social graces developed enough to fulfill
+• Are your social graces developed enough to fulfill the requirements of the job?

 These characteristics will be the focus of your interview.
 Consequently, interviewers are not necessarily going to ask you about your last job.
 They’re going to put you in situations to see how you resolve them.
 For example, you may be asked to stand up on a stage in front of your group of applicants and sing the company’s slogan, or invent a new one.
 They may give you an object, perhaps a pen or paper clip, and instruct you to “sell” it to the group.
 Many of these scenarios have no “right” or “wrong” solution.
 The interviewers do not expect you to know their specific corporate policies.
 Your answers show them how well you think on your feet and apply common sense in your solutions.